crunchdao/desci-framework/README.md

 make mypycache-remove
 ```

-Or to remove all above run:
+Or to remove all of the above, run:

 ```bash
 make cleanup